gamesbook/pyprototypr/docs/basic_concepts.rst

 In summary - the *order* of instructions in a script is important as this will affect what you see at the end!

-   For more detail on how scripts are constructed see `Script Anatomy <script_anatomy.rst>`_.
+   For more detail on how what goes into a script, see `Script Anatomy <script_anatomy.rst>`_.

 The “position” concept